 Current Problems Details/Background 1.
-Travel demand exceeds capacity in the I-5 bridge influence area, causing heavy congestion and delay during peak travel periods for automobile, transit and freight traffic.
+Travel demand exceeds capacity in the I-5 BIA, causing heavy congestion and delay during peak travel periods for automobile, transit, and freight traffic.
 This limits mobility within the region and impedes access to major activity centers.
-Heavy congestion has resulted from growth in regional population and employment and in interstate commerce over the last two decades.
-The existing bridge crossing provides three lanes of capacity in each direction, with a directional capacity of about 5,500 vehicles per hour.
+Heavy traffic congestion has resulted from growth in regional population and employment and in interstate commerce over the last two decades.
+The existing I-5 bridge crossing provides 3 lanes of capacity in each direction, with a directional capacity of about 5,500 vehicles per hour.
 Travel demand currently exceeds that capacity during peak periods.
 As a result, stop-and-go traffic conditions last 2 to 5 hours in the mornings and afternoons.
 These conditions are aggravated by vehicle merges, traffic accidents, and vehicle breakdowns.
-Due to excess travel demand in the bridge influence area, many travelers take longer, alternative routes such as I-205.
+Due to excess travel demand in the I-5 BIA, many travelers take longer, alternative routes such as I-205.
+In addition, spillover traffic from I-5 onto parallel arterial roadways increases local congestion.
 Although the lift span is used only in off-peak hours, it affects travel reliability and creates extensive traffic delays.
-The span is opened 20 to 30 times a month.
-More lifts occur during the winter when water levels are higher.
+The span is opened 20 to 30 times a month, with the greatest number of lifts occurring during the winter when water levels are at their highest.
 Each lift takes approximately 10 minutes, creating traffic delays for up to an hour.

-2. Transit service between Vancouver and Portland is slow, inefficient, and uncompetitive with the automobile.
+2. Transit service between Vancouver and Portland is constrained by the limited capacity in the I-5 corridor and is subject to the same congestion as other vehicles, affecting transit reliability and operations.
 The I-5 bridge is a critical bi-state transit link for transit patrons traveling between Vancouver and Portland.
 Bi-state transit service includes local fixed-route bus service between downtown Portland and downtown Vancouver (using the I-5 bridge), peak period express routes from Clark County park-and-rides and transit centers to downtown Portland on both I-5 and I-205, and I-205 shuttle service between Fisher's Landing Transit Center and the Parkrose Transit Center.

-Current congestion in the bridge influence area has an adverse impact on transit travel speed and service reliability; making transit an unattractive option and exacerbating auto congestion.
-Between 1998 and 2005, bus travel times between the Vancouver Transit Center and Jantzen Beach increased 50% during the peak period.
-Buses crossing the I-5 bridge in the southbound direction currently take three times longer during parts of the morning peak period (13.1 minutes) compared to off peak periods (3.4 minutes).
+Current congestion in the I-5 BIA has an adverse impact on transit travel speed and service reliability.
+Between 1998 and 2005, local bus travel times between the Vancouver Transit Center and Jantzen Beach increased 50 percent during the peak period.
+Local buses crossing the I-5 bridge in the southbound direction currently take more than three times longer during parts of the morning peak period compared to off peak periods.
 As a result, transit travel times between Vancouver and Portland have increased.